GCorbel/railsquebec.org/README.md

 # railsquebec.org

-[railsquebec.org](http://www.railsquebec.org) is the French Ruby on Rails community website.
+[railsquebec.org](http://www.railsquebec.org) is the Quebec Ruby on Rails community website.

 This Git repository is the the current Rails application of railsquebec.org.